-- 1. work with an experienced teacher to observe and learn effective teaching procedures. - 2. observe other experienced teachers at different grade levels. - 3. display the ability and willingness to cooperate with the faculty and staff in the school. - 4. utilize and refine individual personal qualities which will enhance teacher effectiveness. - 5. work with children and understand their growth and development. - 6. develop insights and strategies for effective classroom organization and management. - 7. develop an understanding of and the ability to use a variety of effective methods of teaching. - 8. use the materials and equipment that are available to a teacher. - 9. become acquainted with the community and the resources it offers a teacher. - 10. become acquainted with the total operation of the school, its routines, procedures, and regulations. - 11. become acquainted with the extra-curricular activities of the school and learn what is expected of the teacher in the supervision of each activity.

-- 12. experience a deepening interest and desire to serve the church as a member of its teaching ministry. - 13. clarify and evaluate a personal philosophy of education. - 4. develop a better understanding of the relationships that exist among the home, school, and church.
+- I. work with an experienced teacher to observe and learn effective teaching procedures. - 2. observe other experienced teachers at different grade levels. - 3. display the ability and willingness to cooperate with the faculty and staff in the school. - 4. utilize and refine individual personal qualities which will enhance teacher effectiveness. - 5. work with students and understand their growth and development. - 6. develop insights and strategies for effective classroom organization and management. - 7. develop an understanding of and the ability to use a variety of effective methods of teaching. - 8. use the materials and equipment that are available to a teacher. - 9. become acquainted with the community and the resources it offers a teacher. - 10. become acquainted with the total operation of the school, its routines, procedures, and regulations. - 11. become acquainted with the co-curricular activities of the school and learn what is expected of the teacher in the supervision of each activity. - 12. experience a deepening interest and desire to serve the church as a member of its teaching ministry. - 13. clarify and evaluate a personal philosophy of education. - 14. develop a better understanding of the relationships that exist among the home, school, and church.

-Activities Related to Understanding Children:
+Activities Related to Understanding Students:

-- 1. apply Christian principles in studying student behavior. - 2. work with children's cumulative records. - 3. observe students in a variety of settings and for various purposes. - 4. discuss student progress with members of the staff: cooperating teacher, principal, pastor. - 5. share with parents observations regarding their child. - 6. work with various types of groups. - 7. visit homes or neighborhoods of children. - 8. supervise students before, during, and after school hours. - 9. observe other classrooms. - 10. assist those in authority in guiding students in co-curricular activities. - 11. become aware of community events and attend when appropriate.
+- 1. apply Christian principles in studying student behavior. - 2. work with children's cumulative records. - 3. observe students in a variety of settings and for various purposes. - 4. discuss student progress with members of the staff: cooperating teacher, principal, pastor. - 5. share with parents observations regarding their child. - 6. work with various types of groups. - 7. visit homes or neighborhoods. - 8. supervise students before, during, and after school hours. - 9. observe other classrooms. - 10. assist those responsible in guiding students in co-curricular activities.